|

 (fig.3)

-are calulated for each data column of the reference patients.
+are calulated for each data column of reference patients.

 (fig.3)